-- California resident as determined by GCC Admissions and Records Office
+- Must be a California resident as determined by GCC Admissions and Records Office

-- Qualify for a Board of Governors Fee Waiver (BOG waiver A or B)
+- Received a Board of Governors Fee Waiver (BOG waiver A or B)

 - Registered in 12 or more units at the time of application (wait listed units do not count)

-- Have a demonstrated disadvantage met through one of the criteria listed below:
+- Demonstrate a disadvantage through one of the following: